ETHO Amplify Etho Climate Leadership U.S. ETF

 Growth & Forward Outlook

-On the forward picture: TTM revenue growth of 22.98% reflecting robust top-line expansion across the underlying holdings.
-Consensus EPS estimates point to 31.1% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
+On the forward picture: TTM revenue growth of 19.46% reflecting consistent if unspectacular revenue expansion.
+Consensus EPS estimates point to 42.0% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
 Analyst price targets suggest street expectations imply a constructive but measured return profile on a 12-month view.
 Revenue growth is grounded in reported results; price targets are forward projections that embed assumptions about multiple expansion, earnings delivery, and macro conditions.
 The key risk in both directions is whether the underlying businesses can maintain their operating trajectory as macro and sector conditions evolve.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion